nhsconnect/ITK-DocumentReference/Generation/Profile.DocumentReference/COFE-Document-Bundle-1.md

 ----------
 **Examples**

-The following example contains an instance of a DocumentReference resource and has been converted to a txt file  to allow better viewing within a web browser, xml copies are available within the examples folder within this specification.
+The following example contains an instance of a DocumentReference resource and has been converted to a txt file  to allow better viewing within a web browser, an xml copy is available within the examples folder in this specification.

-This is an example of an eDischarge document Bundle [COFE-XML-1.txt]

-This is an example of an eDischarge document Bundle after rendering [COFE-Rendered-1.html]
+This is an example of an a document Bundle [COFE-Bundle-Example-1.txt]

 ----------

-[COFE-XML-1.txt]: ../Chapter.5.Examples/COFE-DocumentReference-Bundle-1-Example.txt
-[COFE-Rendered-1.html]: ../Chapter.5.Examples/COFE-DocumentReference-Bundle-1-Example.html
+[COFE-Bundle-Example-1.txt]: ../Chapter.5.Examples/COFE-Bundle-Example-1.txt

 [COFE-DocumentReference-1]: cofe-documentreference-1.html
 [COFE-Binary-1]: cofe-binary-1.html